-Out-of-district and out-of-state first-time students choosing to attend Southwestern are required to live in student housing their freshman year unless they have a dependent, are 21 years of age prior to the first day of class, are a veteran, are transferring 45 quarter credits, or if student housing is filled.
-A student must be 18 years of age before December 15th of the current school year to live in housing.
-Rooms are available on a first-come, first-served basis according to the date a student's reservation deposit, application, and room and board agreement are received.
+All full-time students have the privilege to live in Student Housing.
+Students who are out of district or out of state are required to live in housing for their freshman year.
+Living in Student Housing is the best way to ensure academic success, to collaborate with other students, faculty and staff and to get the full "college experience."
+Prospective residents must be 18 years of age before December 15 of the current school year to live in housing.
+Rooms are available on a first come, first served basis according to the receipt date of the reservation deposit, application and room and board agreement.
+Prospective residents must also submit a \$250 reservation deposit.